-Located and growing along the pleura Often grows into the tissues of the chest wall; Usually it has an oval shape and a wide base; Inner contours are indistinct and radiant
+Located and growing along the pleura Tumor often grows into the tissues of the chest wall; Usually tumor has an oval shape and a wide base; Inner contours are indistinct and radiant

 Peripheral lung cancer.
 Cortico-pleural form

 Peripheral lung cancer.
 Cortico-pleural form